baldurbjarnason/colophon.cards/notes/04-attachments-bookmarks.md

 ---
 title: Attachments and Bookmarks
 layout: layout.njk
+tags: posts
+date: 2021-11-17
 ---

 # Attachments and Bookmarks

+(I liked this note so much that I reworked it into the main pitch for Colophon Cards and put it on the [front page](/).)

 ## Why does Colophon Cards need attachments and bookmarks?